calebh/calebh.github.io/index.md

 ### Current Projects

 Helbling, Caleb, and Corvinus, Joshua.
-"Primitive Fitting 3D Meshes by Minimizing Volumetric Loss." *To be submitted to Computer Graphics Forum.* 2020.
+"Primitive Fitting 3D Meshes by Minimizing Volumetric Loss." *Unpublished at this time.* 2020.

 [Juniper - Functional Reactive Programming for the Arduino](http://www.juniper-lang.org/)